Retirement Homes in VIRGINIA BEACH, Virginia

 - Princess Anne Health & Rehabilitation Center

-Princess Anne Health & Rehabilitation Center is a nursing and retirement facility located at 1948 Landstown Centre Way that provides nursing services to all Virginia Beach City county residents.
-It provides services such as Alzheimer’s care, IV therapy, burn care and dermatology services.
-Princess Anne Health & Rehabilitation Center is equipped to provide nursing care services to up to 120 seniors at once who are looking for retirement homes in Virginia Beach, VA.
+Princess Anne Health & Rehabilitation Center is a long-term care and retirement facility located at 1948 Landstown Centre Way that provides nursing services to all Virginia Beach City county residents.
+It provides amenities such as dementia and Alzheimer's care, IV therapy, social work services and dermatology services.
+Princess Anne Health & Rehabilitation Center can provide nursing care services to up to 120 seniors at once who are looking for retirement homes in Virginia Beach, VA.
 It became licensed on 06/24/2015 with license number 495418.

 Frequently Asked Questions About Nursing Homes in Virginia Beach, Virginia